syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 The arguments of the PageChanged event contains details about to which page the document is navigated to.

-## How to enable or disable annotation interaction?
+## How to lock or unlock all the annotations?

-PDF viewer allows users to enable or disable annotation interactions such as selecting, moving, resizing, and removing.
-These operations can be enabled or disabled for all annotation types present in a PDF by setting the `SfPdfViewer.AnnotationSettings.IsLocked` API to `false` or `true` respectively.
-The default value of the API is `false` and as a result, the interaction operations are enabled by default.

-When the `IsLocked` API is set to `true`, only the tapped events of the annotations will be raised.
-The selected events will not be raised.
-The following code sample disables the interaction operation for all annotation types.
+To lock or unlock all the annotations in a PDF, set the `SfPdfViewer.AnnotationSettings.IsLocked` API to `true` or `false` respectively.
+The default value of the API is false, and when it is set to true, annotations can be selected, but resizing, moving, editing, and removing actions will be disabled.
+Only the tapped and selected events from the annotations will be raised.
+The following code sample explains the same.

 {% tabs %}
 {% highlight c# %}

+//Lock all the annotations
-//Disable the interaction for all annotation types pdfViewerControl.AnnotationSettings.IsLocked = true;
+pdfViewerControl.AnnotationSettings.IsLocked = true;

 {% endhighlight %}
 {% endtabs %}

+N>The lock operation can also be enabled or disabled for a particular annotation type such as shape, free text, text markup, etc. Please find the code samples to enable or disable interaction for particular annotation from their respective sections.

+## How to enable or disable the annotation selection?

+To enable or disable the annotation selection, set the `SfPdfViewer.AnnotationSettings.Constraints` API to `AnnotationConstraints.Selectable` or `~AnnotationConstraints.Selectable` respectively.
+Annotations will be selected by default, and when this API is set to `~AnnotationConstraints.Selectable`, annotation selection, moving, resizing, removing and attribute changes will be disabled.
+Only the tapped events of the annotations will be raised.
+The following code sample explains the same.

+{% tabs %}
+{% highlight c# %}

+//Disable the selection of all annotation types. pdfViewerControl.AnnotationSettings.Constraints = ~AnnotationConstraints.Selectable;

+{% endhighlight %}
+{% endtabs %}

-N>The interaction operation can also be enabled or disabled for a particular annotation type such as shape, free text, text markup, etc. Please find the code samples to enable or disable interaction for particular annotation from their respective sections.
+N>The selection operation can also be enabled or disabled for a particular annotation type such as shape, free text, text markup, etc. Please find the code samples to enable or disable interaction for particular annotation from their respective sections.

 ## How to get and set the zoom for SfPdfViewer?